sujit-molleti/rgb-matrix-board/README.md

 The project is being shaped toward a general sports display system that can render live events, upcoming games, completed results, secondary score tiles, standings, news alerts, and ticker content.

 ## Hardware Model

+**To add more information here as software starts to finalize on simulator...**

 The checked-in Wokwi circuit currently uses: